Fictitious play in zero-sum stochastic games: Introduction

-Furthermore a stationary equilibrium may not exist in time-averaged stochastic games in general, e.g., see \cite{ref:Gillette57}. \cite{ref:Schoenmakers07} focused on irreducible stochastic games with single controller for which a stationary equilibrium always exist, e.g., see \cite[Chapter 3.5]{ref:Filar97book}.} This is in contrast with results for two-player two-action normal-form games, where fictitious play is known to converge to an equilibrium with a certain tie-breaking rule (see \cite{ref:Miyasawa61}), or when the game has the ``diagonal property" for any tie-breaking rule (see \cite{ref:Monderer96a,ref:Monderer96b}).\footnote{A two-player two-action game with payoff matrices $([a_{ij}],[b_{ij}])_{i,j =1,2}$ has the diagonal property provided that $a_{11}+a_{22} \neq a_{12} + a_{21}$ and $b_{11}+b_{22} \neq b_{12} + b_{21}$.
-Hence the set of two-player and two-action games without the diagonal property has zero measure.}
+For {\em time-averaged} stochastic games, in \cite{ref:Schoenmakers07}, the authors focused on a special class with two players, two states and two actions (per state), and provided an example in which the fictitious play presented does not necessarily converge to a stationary equilibrium.
+This is in contrast with results for two-player two-action strategic-form games, where fictitious play is known to converge to an equilibrium with a certain tie-breaking rule (see \cite{ref:Miyasawa61}), or when the game has the ``diagonal property" for any tie-breaking rule (see \cite{ref:Monderer96a,ref:Monderer96b}).